 When you are arrested for assault in Maryland, you may face a lengthy term in state prison and other severe consequences.
-Many people that contact our experienced Maryland assault criminal defense attorneys at The Law Offices of Gary H. Gerstenfield, P.C. are under the mistaken impression that an assault requires actual physical contact with another person that results in injury.
+Many people who contact an experienced Maryland assault criminal defense attorney at The Law Offices of Gary H. Gerstenfield, P.C. are under the mistaken impression that an assault requires actual physical contact with another person that results in injury.
 However, an individual may be convicted of assault under Maryland law when the alleged victim has not suffered any injury, and even when there is absolutely no physical contact between the accused and the complaining witness.

 Why Our Maryland Criminal Assault Defense Law Firm Is the Right Choice

 At our Maryland criminal assault defense firm, we understand that an assault conviction can result in severe court imposed punishment and non-judicial consequences that can follow a person and disrupt his or her life for decades.
 When our Maryland assault criminal defense attorneys represent a client, we zealously challenge the evidence and testimony of witnesses while seeking the exclusion of evidence or incriminating statements that are obtained illegally.
 While the precise defense strategies we utilize will depend on the evidence and circumstances of your case, some defenses that we may employ include: